Adrian Temple of Tehran: History

 In the 19th century, the Indian subcontinent harbored a large community of Zoroastrian Parsis, descendants from Persians who fled from religious persecution after the Arab conquest of Persia, as well as later Zoroastrian refugees fleeing Qajar rule.
 In 1853, the Society for the Amelioration of the Conditions of the Zoroastrians in Persia was founded in Bombay, India, with the goal of improving conditions for Zoroastrians in the "original homeland" of Iran.

 The Iran-Parsi connections were instrumental in the realization of the Adrian Temple: it was largely made possible by Keikhosrow Shahrokh, who had been to school in Bombay, with the financial backing of the Bombay sisters Zarbai and Sunabai Dubash as well as of Parsi philanthropist Bahramji Bikaji.
 Shahrokh was the first Zoroastrian representative to the Iranian parliament, serving from 1908 until 1940.

 The foundation stone was laid in August 1913 by the minister of education at the time, and future prime minister, Mehdi Qoli Hedayat.
 However, due to bad press concerning Tehran Zoroastrians in Bombay newspapers, the financial aid from India halted, leaving the temple without a roof until Zoroastrians within Iran were able to finance its completion in 1917.

 The consecration ceremony was held on 30 November 1917, or the ninth day of the ninth month in the Zoroastrian and Persian calendars, the day of the fire festival of Azergan.
 The fire within the temple, which has been burning ever since, was brought over the course of 25 days from the Fire Temple of Yazd, and thus claims a lineage of fire going back to at least 470 CE.

-The originally brick façade was changed to marble in 1966, financed by Fereydoun Farahmand in memory of Shirmard Farahmand.
+The original brick façade was changed to marble in 1966, financed by Fereydoun Farahmand in memory of Shirmard Farahmand.